-While MDF is generally cheaper than plywood, it is not as hard and can sag under heavy weight.
-MDF doesn't handle moisture very well, either, so it is more suited for indoor use such as in furniture.
-Moisture also affects the strength of plywood; exterior glued plywood can be used outdoors, but it works best when moisture content remains low.
+Medium-density fiberboard (MDF) is generally cheaper than plywood, but it is not as hard and can sag under heavy weight.
+MDF doesn't handle moisture very well, either, so it is more suited for indoor use, such as in furniture.
+Moisture also affects the strength of plywood; exterior-glued plywood can be used outdoors, but it works best when moisture content remains low.

 Contents: MDF vs Plywood